mrzor/gcloud_sync_ssh/README.md

 ##### Deletions

-Then we have deletions.
-Instances in your configuration that have entered the `STOPPED` status will be removed from your configuration.
-You can disable this using the `--no-removal` flag.
+Then we have deletions:

+- Instances in your configuration that have entered the `STOPPED` status will be removed from your configuration.
+You can disable this using the `-nrs|--no-remove-stopped` flag.
+- Deleted instances (or instances that have otherwise vanished) will be removed from your SSH config _if and only if_ it's possible to attribute the instance to a project using its hostname i.e. its hostname terminates by `.<project-name>`.
+You can disable that using the `-nrv|--no-remove-vanished` flag.

 ##### Additions